 PROVISION OF SERVICES

-- The Company will provide the behavioural assessment tools and associated human resources products and services as described in these Terms or in the associated reseller agreement or licence agreement or any other attached document or otherwise as requested orally or in writing by the Client from time to time (“Services”).
+- The Company will provide the behavioural assessment tools and associated human resources products and services (including without limitation Extended DISC® and FinxS assessments, any services through any websites linked to the Company, any content on the Company’s website or such other websites or any services obtained through the Company’s website or such other websites) as described in these Terms or in the associated reseller agreement or licence agreement or any other attached document or otherwise as requested orally or in writing by the Client from time to time (“Services”).
 Where there is a direct conflict between these Terms and the associated reseller agreement or licence agreement, the reseller agreement or licence agreement shall take precedence.
 The Client in availing the Services provided by the Company agrees to be bound by these Terms.